Top five best 55-inch TVs

 In this guide, we'll show you five excellent 55-inch TVs at different price points, so there should be one to suit you.
 We've also picked three to steer clear of to demonstrate what separates a great 55-inch model from a dreadful one.

 Best 55-inch TVs

-And here are three 55-inch TVs to avoid
+And here are some 55-inch TVs to avoid

 With so many high-end options, the chance of spending a great deal of money on a poor TV increases.
 You'd hope that an OLED or QLED screen, or the advanced features that come with a pricey TV, would guarantee quality, but that's not always the case.
 We've found top-tier TVs from household names that fall short in key areas of picture and sound quality.